-Forever 21 is inching towards bankruptcy if media reports are to be believed, prompting theories that fast fashion as a whole is falling out of favor amongst consumers.
-However, as increased attention is being paid to the financial state of Los Angeles-based Forever 21 as the 35-year old brand – which is part of a crop of brands operating in accordance with a model that centers on the high-turnover of low cost, trend-specific apparel and accessories – is said to be preparing for a Chapter 11 filing, a handful of newer online fast fashion retailers are thriving.
+Following widespread media speculation in recent weeks, Forever 21 has filed for bankruptcy, prompting theories that fast fashion as a whole is falling out of favor among consumers.
+However, as the financial state of Los Angeles-based Forever 21 as the 35-year old brand – which is part of a crop of brands operating in accordance with a model that centers on the high-turnover of low cost, trend-specific apparel and accessories – comes under the microscope, as it seeks Chapter 11 bankruptcy protection, a handful of newer online fast fashion retailers are thriving, making the status of the fast fashion segment more complicated than initially meets the eye.

-Just last week, Manchester, UK-headquartered Boohoo revealed that its sales growth is set to exceed what it had previously forecast for the year.
-The 13-year old company – which is known for “always bringing something new with over 100 new products dropping on the daily, bringing you the latest looks for less,” according to its website – said that its annual revenue is growing at a rate closer to between 33 percent and 38 percent, instead of the anticipated 25 percent to 30 percent figures it cited earlier this year, per Reuters.
+Just last month, Manchester, UK-headquartered Boohoo, for instance, revealed that its sales growth is set to exceed what it had previously forecast for the year.
+The 13-year old company – which is known for “always bringing something new with over 100 new products dropping on the daily, bringing you the latest looks for less,” according to its website – said that its annual revenue is growing at a rate closer to between 33 percent and 38 percent, instead of the anticipated 25 percent to 30 percent figures it cited earlier this year.

 Meanwhile, on the heels of “skyrocketing revenues” in recent years, fellow British brand Missguided – which recently announced that a collaboration with Sofia Richie will be added to its roster of partnerships with the likes of Cardi B, Youtube star Jordan Lipscombe, and “Kylie Jenner’s BFF” Stassi Karanikolaou – pointed to rising sales early this year.
 For the year ending April 1, 2018, the decade-old fast fashion retailer reported a rise in revenues to 215.9 million pounds ($266.8 million) compared to 205.8 million pounds ($254.3) for the year prior.